-- •The morning register will be at 8:45am.
+•The morning register will be at 8:45am.
 Pupils attending after this time will receive a mark (L) to show that they were on site, but this will count as a late mark.
-Pupils arriving after 9:30am will receive an unauthorised present mark (U). - •The morning register will close at 8:45am.
-Pupils will receive a mark of absence if they do not attend school before this time - •The afternoon register will be marked by EYFS and KS1 at 12:30, Year 3 at 1pm and Years 4, 5 and 6 at 1:15pm.
+The register will remain for 30 minutes, pupils arriving after 9:15am will receive an unauthorised present mark (U).

+•The morning register will close at 8:45am.
+Pupils will receive a mark of absence if they do not attend school before this time

+•The afternoon register will be marked by EYFS and KS1 at 12:30, Year 3 at 1pm and Years 4, 5 and 6 at 1:15pm.
 Pupils will receive a mark of absence if they are not present